OJ17/things-I-learned-wiki/docs/Improvement/supplementation/nootropics.md

 Caffeine - Not great for me on balance.

-Creatine Monohydrate (espeically for Vegans) - Currently Experimenting
+Creatine Monohydrate (especially for Vegans) - Currently Experimenting

 ### Conclusion: